János Bóka

-János Bóka (born 27 July 1978) is a Hungarian politician serving as minister for European Union affairs since 2023.
+János Bóka is a Hungarian politician, who served as minister for European Union affairs from 2023 to 2026.
 He previously worked as a professor at the National University of Public Service, the Károli Gáspár University of the Reformed Church in Hungary, and the Faculty of Law and Public Administration of the University of Szeged.
 He is a former member of the Alliance of Free Democrats.

+In 2026, Bóka acting as Hungary’s Special Envoy for Combating Antisemitism, unveiled a government plan to support Jewish life and combat antisemitism, including educational programs, community support, and the establishment of the Brüll Alfréd House as a Holocaust memorial and cultural venue.

+Bóka held his ministerial position until the 2026 Hungarian parliamentary election, when ruling party Fidesz–KDNP fell from power.
+He was elected a Member of Parliament via the party's national list and he became vice-chairman of the parliament's European Affairs Committee.
+Following the resignation of Gergely Gulyás, Bóka was elected leader of the Fidesz parliamentary group on 21 July 2026.